Kirschi/ChromeOcrTranslateExtension/README.md

 `host_permissions` are limited to Azure Translator endpoints (Vision endpoint domain is covered by user-entered HTTPS URL; no blanket wildcard required unless you prefer to add it).
 There is no local processing path.

 If you later implement the OCR entirely in-page (e.g. WebAssembly) and drop screenshot capture, you may be able to remove or reduce some permissions.
+Thanks to the modular layout, you would mostly swap out `ocr.js` and adjust the orchestrator.

 ## Keyboard Shortcut